 Climbing subjects the fingers to extreme loads and it is no surprise that in a survey of 284 climbers over 2 years, Volker Schöffl found that 37 (13%) of those climbers experienced pulley injuries.
 Erickson cites a study of competition climbers where more than 40% of the participants had experienced some type of rupture to the pulley system.
 Of the fingers, Schöffl found the ring finger to be the most often injured, followed closely by the middle finger, with injuries to the index and pinky finger being relatively rare.

 Accurate assessment of the specifics of a pulley injury without advanced imaging techniques is nearly impossible.
 Some climbers shy away from doctors for these types of injuries, but if you are able to, seeking out a specialist to diagnose your injury should probably be the first step.
-In One Move Too Many, Schöffl, recommends first attempting to assess the injury via ultra-sound technique, and then to seek an MRI if a diagnosis is not reached.
+In One Move Too Many, Schöffl, recommends first attempting to assess the injury via ultra-sound technique and then seeking an MRI if a diagnosis is not reached.

 Opinions about how much time off to take after a pulley injury have shifted for the most part.
 While once it was considered normal to take a month or more off from any type of climbing for any type of pulley injury, the current experts recommend anywhere from no time off and a reduction in training volume and intensity to 2 weeks of immobilization, 4 weeks of functional therapy, and then easy climbing after 3-6 months depending on the severity of the injury.

-Erickson backs Schöffl in recommending immobilization for the first 10 days after the injury to unload the pulley and allow healing.
-MacLeod recommends taking a few days off to allow the initial swelling to recede and then to return to easy, non-painful climbing with a taped finger (splinted to force an open handed grip).
+- Erickson backs Schöffl in recommending immobilization for the first 10 days after the injury to unload the pulley and allow healing.
+MacLeod recommends taking a few days off to allow the initial swelling to recede and then returning to easy, non-painful climbing with a taped finger (splinted to force an open-handed grip).

-Schöffl and Erickson recommend some amount of functional therapy (2-4 weeks) before starting easy climbing with tape to protect the tissue.
-MacLeod on the other hand advises to splint the finger with tape to resume easy climbing with an open handed grip (as long as there is no pain) while also performing progressive functional exercises.
+- Schöffl and Erickson recommend some amount of functional therapy (2-4 weeks) before starting easy climbing with tape to protect the tissue.
+MacLeod, on the other hand, advises splinting the finger with tape to resume easy climbing with an open-handed grip (as long as there is no pain) while also performing progressive functional exercises.
 Some amount of discomfort is acceptable when beginning to incorporate easy climbing again, but it is a fine line between healing and re-injuring the tissue.
 One small slip-up could send you back to square one or even worsen the injury to a full rupture.

-For a full rupture, Schöffl and MacLeod agree on about 4-6 weeks of progressive functional therapy followed by easy, tape protected climbing at about 6-8 weeks, and progressing for 3 months until a full climbing load can be tolerated.
-Erickson recommends a slower approach functional therapy for 6-8 weeks, with easy tape protected climbing starting at 6-8 weeks and progressing to a full climbing load over 6 months instead of 3 months.
+- For a full rupture, Schöffl and MacLeod agree on about 4-6 weeks of progressive functional therapy followed by easy, tape-protected climbing at about 6-8 weeks, and progressing for 3 months until a full climbing load can be tolerated.
+Erickson recommends a slower approach to functional therapy for 6-8 weeks, with easy tape-protected climbing starting at 6-8 weeks and progressing to a full climbing load over 6 months instead of 3 months.

 RETURN TO CLIMBING